 VR Controllers: Compatible with All Shakers and PCs

-First and most importantly, Vibration Research controllers are compatible with all electrodynamic, servo-hydraulic, and servo-electric shakers.
-VR controllers can be added to any test setup, which can significantly reduce the cost of new equipment.
+Vibration Research controllers are compatible with all electrodynamic, servo-hydraulic, and servo-electric shakers.
+The vibration control hardware can be added to any test setup, which can significantly reduce the cost of new equipment.
 The VibrationVIEW software, which can be run on all our hardware options, includes single-axis, dual-axis, dual-phase, rotational, three-axis, multi-loop/four-post, and seismic control options.

 Additionally, any personal computer (PC) can be used to run VR software because the license key is carried in the controller.
 For some vibration control systems, the software is licensed to one PC and the same PC must be used every time.

-When you switch to a VR controller, you can use your current testing equipment.
-Of course, if you’d like to replace your shaker, we’d be happy to help you there, too.
+If you select VR for your replacement vibration controller, you can use your current testing equipment.
+Of course, if you’d like to replace your shaker, we’d be happy to help you there as well.
 You can view our current shaker systems here.

 With the VR guarantee, try our hardware and software fully enabled for 30 days.
 We are confident you’ll choose VR for replacement vibration test controllers moving forward.